Smudging Policy

 Policy Statements

-The College honours the tradition of smudging and supports the practice on college property according to the following principles:
+Cambrian College honours the tradition of smudging and supports its practice on College property according to the following principles:

-1. The Wabnode Centre for Indigenous Services (Wabnode), inclusive of the Sacred Arbour on college property, is designated as the College’s approved area to perform smudging ceremonies.
+1. The Wabnode Centre for Indigenous Services (Wabnode), including the Sacred Arbour on college property, are designated as the College’s approved areas to perform smudging ceremonies.

-2. Smudging in all other areas of the college property will be subject to the Smudging Operating Procedure to determine approval, timing, location, communication, and notification to ensure the balance of safety and culture.
+2. Smudging in all other areas of college property will be subject to the Smudging Operating Procedure to determine approval, timing, location, communication, and notification to ensure a balance between cultural respect and safety.

-3. The spiritual sacred medicines must be obtained by Wabnode to ensure that the plants were harvested in a traditional way.
+3. Sacred medicines used in smudging ceremonies must be obtained through Wabnode to ensure that the plants were harvested in a traditional way.

-4. Members of the college community may use the spiritual sacred medicines to practice a smudging ceremony; however, Cambrian tradition states that sage may only be used to honour women.
+4. Members of the College community may use the sacred medicines to practice a smudging ceremony; however, Cambrian tradition states that sage may only be used to honour women.

-5. Event organizers should be aware of nearby combustible materials and know the location of the nearest fire extinguisher, fire alarm pull station, and emergency exists.
+5. The Requestor is responsible for being aware of nearby combustible materials and knowing the location of the nearest fire extinguisher, fire alarm pull station, and emergency exits.

-- Material remaining after a smudging ceremony must be fully extinguished and disposed of safely.
+- All materials remaining after a smudging ceremony must be fully extinguished and disposed of appropriately.

 6. Failure to comply with this policy may result in the activation of the fire alarm system as well as other possible health and safety risks to the college community.